Storing connection credentials

 Red private key Yes (encrypted using public blue key) No Used to decrypt connection credentials.
 After the Edge site is successfully installed.
 Encrypted by the Blue public key in the Collibra Cloud

-The blue key pair is stored as a Kubernetes credential on the Edge server so it undergoes a native K3S encryption as described here.
+The Edge site owns the blue key pair.
+The blue private key is stored as a Kubernetes credential on the Edge server, ensuring it undergoes native K3s encryption as described in Customer credentials.
+Similarly, Collibra Platform owns the red key pair.

 Edge secrets mechanism